SchwarzIT/terraform-provider-stackit/docs/resources/opensearch_instance.md

 ### Optional

-- `acl` (List of String) Access Control rules to whitelist IP addresses
+- `acl` (Set of String) Access Control rules to whitelist IP addresses
 - `plan` (String) The Opensearch Plan.
 Default is `stackit-opensearch-1.4.10-single`
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))
 - `version` (String) Opensearch version.
 Default is 2